SignLLM: Sign Language Production Large Language Models: Our Model: SignLLM

-\textbf{Priority Learning Channel.} The RL Loss itself does not possess subjective acceleration capabilities, as we said. \ul{It is designed for \textbf{P}riority \textbf{L}earning \textbf{C}hannel (PLC) to prioritize the learning of more valuable data.} Last paragraph, we have defined rewards $r$, sample $i$, and data for each batch $j$, which then are converted into sampling probabilities for each data sample according to $P(i) = \frac{ r(i)^\eta}{\sum_{j \in S} r(j)^\eta}$, where $\eta$ regulates the intensity of prioritization, and $S$ represents the dataset.
-By employing these sampling probabilities, the choice of data samples for each batch is no longer uniform but regulated by their respective rewards.
-The per-instance RL loss, $L(i)$, is computed for the chosen instances, which is then used to optimize the model parameters following the policy gradient theorem.
-This procedure is formally expressed as $Minimize \; \; E_{i \sim P(i)}[L(i)]$.
-By continually updating the model based on the most rewarding samples, the PLC brings the advantages of RL to supervised learning for sequence prediction tasks. \textit{The adaptive nature of the PLC ensures that the model's focus shifts by the model's evolving knowledge, thereby accelerating the learning process.}
+\textbf{Priority Learning Channel.} The RL Loss itself does not possess subjective acceleration capabilities, it is designed for PLC to prioritize the learning of more valuable data.
+We have defined rewards $r$, sample $i$, and data for each batch $j$.
+They then are converted into sampling probabilities for each data sample according to $P(i) = \frac{ r(i)^\eta}{\sum_{j \in S} r(j)^\eta}$, where $\eta$ regulates the intensity of prioritization, and $S$ represents the dataset.
+By employing these sampling probabilities, the choice of data samples for each batch is no longer uniform but regulated by their respective rewards (\eg, if the reward is less than 50\%, skip the batch).
+The per-step RL loss, $L(i)$, is computed for the chosen data, which is then used to optimize the model parameters following the policy gradient theorem.
+This procedure is formally expressed as $Minimize \; \; E_{i \sim P(i)}[L(i)]$ (where $E$ is the expectation), the whole RL Loss and PLC system is shown in Fig. \ref{fig:RL_Loss}.
+By continually updating the model based on the most rewarding samples, the PLC brings the advantages of RL to sequence prediction tasks.
+The adaptive nature of the PLC ensures that the model's focus shifts by the model's evolving knowledge, thereby accelerating the learning process.